 The contemporary university privileges speed, precarity, competition, and performativity; it operates through modes of accelerationism, work intensification and productivity; and it is oriented to producing academic subjectivities rooted in self-commodification.
 Much of this is antithetical to feminist ethics and working practices which focus on care, relationality and working together.
 The article explores these tensions as a basis for moving forward with the question: What does a new material feminist approach offer as an ethical practice to work against these damaging conditions?
-In response, it proposes an embodied material feminist ethics (Barad 2007; Haraway 2016) of response-ability generative of alternative approaches to educational research, teaching and mentoring.
-Relating Isabelle Stengers (2018) insights on the generativity of slow to Gilles Deleuze's (1993) concept of ‘singularities’ it proposes slow singularities for collective mattering as a conceptual and practical means – as a material-discursive feminist praxis – to contest the un-liveable life of the neoliberal accelerated academy.
+In response, it draws on the work of Barad (2007) and Haraway (2016) to propose an embodied material feminist ethics of response-ability as an alternative approach to educational research, teaching and mentoring.
+Further, relating Stengers (2018) insights on the generativity of slow to Deleuze's (2004) concept of ‘singularities’ the article proposes slow singularities for collective mattering as a conceptual and practical means – as a material-discursive feminist praxis – to contest the un-liveable life of the neoliberal accelerated academy.
 In doing so, it makes the case for feminist work as an un/dutiful response-ability of nurturing decelerated forms of being which might help reimagine the aims and purpose of the university.